The Dreaded Black Mold: Is It Affecting Your Household?

 Black Mold: What is It?

-Stachybotrys chartarum, commonly known as "black mold," is a mold that's often black in color (but it can be green-ish or gray as well) and can grow in homes in humid or damp areas.
-The mold feeds on "organic materials in common household materials like drywall, carpet, insulation or sub-flooring that have been exposed to moisture," as HGTV describes.
+Stachybotrys chartarum, commonly known as “black mold,” is a mold that’s often black in color (but it can be green-ish or gray as well) and can grow in homes in humid or damp areas.
+Black mold can grow indoors, on damp surfaces like wallpaper, carpet, or insulation, says Marc Devisse, President of Tri-Town Construction, LLC.

-As the mold proliferates, it can release toxic substances.
-It is these that cause health problems.
-The CDC explains it this way: "The term 'toxic mold' is not accurate.
-While certain molds are toxigenic, meaning they can produce toxins (specifically mycotoxins), the molds themselves are not toxic, or poisonous."
+As the mold proliferates, it can release toxic substances that cause health problems.
+The CDC explains it this way: “The term ‘toxic mold’ is not accurate.
+While certain molds are toxigenic, meaning they can produce toxins (specifically mycotoxins), the molds themselves are not toxic, or poisonous.”